tejasreddy-9/Article_overview/project_overview.md

-# Masterclass: Understnd Decorators, Generators, Lambda, Dict, List - CRUD Console App and API
+# Masterclass: Understand Decorators, Generators, Lambda, Dict, List – CRUD Console App and API

 ## Overview

-- This masterclass is designed to help you build a strong foundation in Python's powerful core concepts — Decorators, Generators, Lambda functions, Dictionary, and List by applying them in real-world CRUD applications (Console & FastAPI based).
-You’ll not only understand theory but also build a full CRUD project in both CLI and API format using these concepts.
+This masterclass strengthens your foundation in Python’s key features—Decorators, Generators, Lambda functions, Dictionary, and List—by applying them to real-world use cases such as using Console (CLI) and FastAPI-based API.
+You’ll understand the what, why, and how of each concept and apply them in a modular, scalable CRUD architecture.

-## Client Requirements

-- Store and manage student records
-- Console-based CLI interface for CRUD
-- FastAPI for remote access
-- Use Python core: Decorators, Generators, Lambda, Dict, List

----

 ## Core Technologies Used